ryanrclewis/saintstombs/regions/africa.md

 - Our Lady Consolata

   - Bl.
-Irene (nee Aurelia Mercede "Nyaatha") Stefani, religious, 10/31
+Irene (née Aurelia Mercede “Nyaatha”) Stefani, religious, 10/31

   - Servant of God Mariano Wachira Gichohi and 20 Companions, martyrs, d.
 12/9/1952 (only 3-4 of the martyrs are buried here and these 3-4 all share the death date of Dec.
 9)